samuelkerstell/portfolio-project-1/README.md

 * ### Contact Us
   * Provides a direct line of communication
   * Improving user experience and credibility
-  * The contact us section is valuable if the users have any unaswered unanswered questions or suggestions.
+  * The contact us section is valuable if the users have any unanswered questions or suggestions.

 ![Contact Us Section](assets/images/contact-us.jpg)